 Freedom Debt Relief is one of the largest debt relief companies in the nation.
-As of September 2020 they had helped 750,000 clients settle more than $12 billion dollars in debt.
+As of September 2020, it had helped 750,000 clients settle more than $12 billion dollars in debt.
 Like any debt settlement company, they can’t guarantee that all your debts will be lowered and settled through their program, but they do promise to attempt negotiating lower dues for any unsecured debt you have.

 |Minimum debt required||$7,500|